springfall2008/batpred/README.md

     - start
       end
       rate

+Or you can override these by manually supplying an octopus pricing URL (expert feature)
+  - rates_import_octopus_url
+  - rates_export_octopus_url

 Or set assumed rates for the house, battery charging and export.
 You can't enable automatic charging windows with this option.
   - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
   - metric_battery - Set to the cost per Kwh of charging the battery